If you’re a beginner, you may not yet know how hard it is to find a good mandolin.

 This mandolin is best for classical music.
 The Kentucky mandolin is one of the traditional devices made of solid maple sides and back beside its maple neck, which is designed for comfortable and easy playing.

 It is entirely handmade, making it more unique.
-This mandolin is for beginners all the way to professionals.
+This mandolin is truly great for anyone, from beginners all the way to professionals.

 12. Best Acoustic-Electric Mandolin – Stagg M50E

 The Stagg M50E Mandolin is the pinnacle of mandolin tone.
-Spruce and mahogany gives your sound that characteristic bluegrass twang.
+Spruce and mahogany give you that characteristic bluegrass twang.

-Thin, arched back create an acoustic vibe even when plugged in.
-The final detail?
-A luxurious hand-rubbed finish guaranteed to turn heads tomorrow’s jamming session or next gig.
+The thin, arched back creates an acoustic vibe even when plugged in.
+And the detail to top it all off?
+A luxurious hand-rubbed finish guaranteed to turn heads at tomorrow’s jam session or your next gig.

 13. Best Electric Mandolin – Oscar Schmidt OM10EWH-O-U